ioben/kennyballou.com/blag/content/blog/git-resurrecting-history.markdown

     ± echo 1 >> bar
     ± git commit -am 'update bar: add 1'

-From here, our "oneline" log should look similar to the following:
+From here, our one line log should look similar to the following:

     ± git log --oneline
     3de2659 update bar: add 1